-In the event of a change of control (as defined in the 2018 Plan), any unvested shares subject to these options will fully vest and become exercisable immediately prior to the effective date of such change of control, subject to the non-employee director's continuous service with us on the effective date of the change of control.
+In the event of a change of control (as defined in the 2018 Plan), any unvested shares subject to these equity awards will fully vest and, in the case of stock options become exercisable, immediately prior to the effective date of such change of control, subject to the non-employee director's continuous service with us on the effective date of the change of control.

-The exercise price per share of each stock option granted under the non-employee director compensation policy will be the closing price of our common stock as reported by the Nasdaq Global Market on the date of grant.
-Each stock option will have a term of ten years from the date of grant, subject to earlier termination in connection with a termination of the non-employee director's continuous service with us.
+The exercise price per share of each stock option granted under the non-employee director compensation policy was the closing price of our common stock as reported by the Nasdaq Global Market on the date of grant.
+Each stock option has a term of ten years from the date of grant, subject to earlier termination in connection with a termination of the non-employee director's continuous service with us.